TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/sensor_oad_onchip/CC13X2_CC26X2R1_LAUNCHXL/README.md

 ## <a name="RevertingtoPersistentApplication"></a>Reverting to Persistent Application

-When the LEFT Button (`CONFIG_GPIO_BTN1`) is held down and a reset occurs (RESET Button or cord unplug/plug in), the user application will enter into the `OAD_markSwitch` function.
+When the LEFT Button (`CONFIG_BTN_LEFT`) is held down and a reset occurs (RESET Button or cord unplug/plug in), the user application will enter into the `OAD_markSwitch` function.
 This invalidates the currently running application image itself as a bootable image and performs a soft reset of the device.
 This will cause the BIM to boot up like normal.
 However, the BIM will detect that the user application image is no longer valid.
 This will cause the BIM to boot into the persistent application.

 In The [Example Usage](#ExampleUsage) section, the persistent application is a 15.4 image.
 However, this image can use any networking stack, such as BLE.
 The persistent application implements the OAD protocol, so whichever networking is stack used by the persistent application, you will have to perform On-Chip OAD according to the stack protocol.